metadriverse/metadriverse.github.io/_pages/MetaUrban_rebuttal.md

 code_link: https://github.com/metadriverse/metaurban
 ---

-<p style="text-align: center">This page displays video demonstrations in response to reviewers’ feedback.
-Click on any video to play.
+<p style="text-align: center; font-size: 1.5rem;">This page displays video demonstrations in response to reviewers’ feedback.
+Click on any video to play and enlarge it to full screen for a better visualization.
 You can also find specific responses by searching the reviewer's name.</p>

 <div class="research-section">